01 of 10

 The ceramic planter sits in a water-filled rigid pond liner, which rests below ground level.
 The copper pipes stand just in back of the pond liner.
 A pump resting on the bottom of the pond liner is connected to the central copper pipe with a rubber hose.
 Water is thereby pumped out of the pond and into the ceramic planter.

-In the following pages, beginning on Page 2, specific instructions, with pictures, illustrate all the steps involved in building such garden fountains....Continue to 2 of 10 below.
+The following will show specific instructions, with pictures, illustrate all the steps involved in building such garden fountains...Continue to 2 of 10 below.

 02 of 10